nejohnson2/arduino-GSM-sketches/README.md

 ###Arduino GSM Sketches

 These are a collection of sketches to be used with the Arduino GSM Shield.
-They focus primarily on using the shield through serial communication instead of using the GSM library.
+They focus primarily on using the shield through serial communication instead of using the Arduino GSM library.
+I found the library to be clunky and not allow me to do what I wanted to do.

+As an initial setup, simple upload the basic-gsm-serial-communication.ino sketch to your Arduino with the shield.
+Once uploaded, use an application which lets you communicate over serial directly.
+I prefer to use Cool Term.
+Once you're connected over USB, push and hold the power button on the Arduino GSM shield until you see the status LED solid and the net LED blinking.

 ####Notes on modifiying the Arduino SoftwareSerial Library